RLuckom/raphaelluckom.com/terraform/sites/raphaelluckom.com/posts/domain_boundaries.md

       _paying less_ and _getting better performance_ and _experiencing less maintenance burden_ because you're using kubernetes compared to
       something else--don't materialize until you're operating at a larger scale than most products ever acheive.
-But because kubernetes conveys prestige, you can expect people with "software engineer" in their title to use it sort of aspirationally--to add "-and also we'll deploy it on kubernetes" to the slide deck for a new project as a way of getting buy-in from industry higher-ups who associate that brand with google.
+But because kubernetes conveys prestige, you can expect people with "software engineer" in their title to use it sort of aspirationally--to add "-and also we'll deploy it on kubernetes" to the slide deck for a new project as a way of getting buy-in from higher-ups who associate that brand with google.
 It is this kind of self-sustaining dynamic--something that appears externally as inefficiency, because the projects end up costing more than they otherwise would, but which is efficient internally, because it is profitable in prestige within the domain--that solo practitioners are uniquely positioned to escape.
 And for the record, I don't think that venture-capital-funded startups are very